-Laguna de Apoyo is the deepest crater lake in Nicaragua, located in the sleeping Apoyo volcano, about 10 km from Granada and Masaya.
-The flooded crater lake is 200 meters deep and thus the deepest point of Nicaragua.
-In the clean water live special fish, which you will not encounter anywhere else!
+Laguna de Apoyo is the deepest volcano crater lake Nicaragua, located in the sleeping Apoyo volcano, about 10 km from Granada and Masaya.
+The flooded crater lake is 200 meters deep and even the deepest point of Nicaragua.
+In the clean water, you will find unique species of fish, which you will not encounter anywhere else!
 This beautiful area, less than 20 minutes from Granada is definitely a must-visit for all nature lovers.
 Take a refreshing dive or sign up for a SUP tour on the lake!

 The lake is a very peaceful place surrounded by lush jungle, which makes it a rather dreamy destination.
 Here, you can spot birds, howler monkeys and squirrels.
 The water is wonderfully refreshing.
 You can swim, kayak or just relax and float around.
-Nothing indicates that you are only 20 minutes away from the vibrant town of Granada.
+Nothing indicates that you are so close to the vibrant town of Granada.
+The great escape!

 What you can see in La Laguna de Apoyo: